aws-samples/aws-cdk-examples/go/httpapi-lambda/README.md

 # Amazon API Gateway HTTP API to AWS Lambda
-This example creates an http api toghether with a simple lambda function returning *hello world!*
+This example creates an http api together with a simple lambda function returning *hello world!*

 ## Deploy
 Run `cdk deploy`.
 This will deploy / redeploy your Stack to your AWS Account.